 Will this pioneer experiment in Bulgaria effect global Nazarene missions strategy?
 It may.
-What each Nazarene college is learning in such experiments is being shared with other schools.
+What each Nazarene university is learning in such experiments is being shared with other schools.
 Maybe a real movement similar to the "Mormon model" will happen.
 Hopefully, large numbers of young Nazarenes will someday be volunteering a year or more to world evangelism.

 As their first Christmas in Bulgaria approached, the Moores bought a little evergreen.
 It was a live tree complete with its root ball set in a bucket.
 While it wasn't very big, it did serve to decorate their apartment.
 The Moores lived in an apartment building that comes right out to the street.
 They had no lawn on which to plant that tree after Christmas.
 They gave it to a family of believers in Montana, that farming community they visited about once a month.
 Weeks went by with the family remembering to occasionally pour water in the little tree's bucket.
 Still, they never got around to planting it.
 Parts of the tree slowly turned brown.
 However, with the occasional watering, the tree survived.